-1 Walk grading
+1 Walk Grading

-2 Walk timings
+2 Walk Timings

 The length of time a walk takes can vary significantly, depending on the group, the weather and a number of other factors, so the timings given for all walks are estimates only, not guaranteed, and participants should plan accordingly.
 Please ensure you are at Reception in the Town Hall at the time shown on your infirmation sheet.
 All walks will depart promptly after registration and the walk briefing given by the walk leader.
 If you are unable to attend a walk please contact the Drovers’ tryst so that we can ammend the walk participants list.

 3 Walk Leaders

 All walk leaders and their assistants are experienced and knowledgeable volunteers.
 Please use them as a source of information and follow their instructions.
 All walk leaders for the Hard and Extra Hard walks are outdoor First Aid trained and the walk leader group will carry spare food, clothing and emergency gear such as a first aid kit, emergency shelters and locator beacons.

-5 Walk numbers
+5 Walk Numbers

 For reasons of both safety and comfort there are limits and maximum numbers are clearly indicated.
 Pre-booking is therefore essential.
 Many of the more popular walks book up quickly.

 In common with other similar events and in consideration for others, dogs are not allowed (guide dogs excepted).